SekulDev/SekulDev/README.md

 ### Hi there, I'm Maciej knows as Sekul!
-I'm from Poland and I'm 18 years old
+I'm from Poland and I'm 18 years old.
+I'm going to be a FullStack Developer.

 ---